centralelyon/table-tennis/README.md

 As a research group our activity is centered as follows:

-- **Publishing** research academic publications in sports-specific venues (eg MLSA workshop) but also general Vis/HCI (IEEE Vis, EuroGraphics, CHI).
+- **Publishing** research academic publications in sports-specific venues (e.g. MLSA workshop) but also general Vis/HCI (IEEE Vis, EuroGraphics, CHI).
 - **Developing** tools and methods for data collection and analysis.
 - **Collaborating** with other researchers and institutions in the field of sports analytics.
 - **Disseminating** our findings through conferences, workshops, and online platforms.